 According to Forbes, apps with in-app purchases generate the highest revenue for their publishers.
 This monetization strategy is also expected to dominate in the years to come.

-Generally, this model is used by game publishers, mostly because of the digital money.
+Generally, this model is used by game publishers, mostly because of digital money.
 In fact, half of the games provide more than one game currency such as gems, coins, and gold.
 Such in-app purchases play a major role in app downloads.

 Overall, this is an interesting model for converting non-paying app users into paying users without being too intrusive.
-Although, you’ve to keep users hooked in your free mobile apps so that they keep paying.
+Although, you’ve to keep users hooked on your free mobile apps so that they keep paying.

 According to the survey by tech company Fyber, “Among ad agencies and brands, there are a number of brands, approximately 77%, which have asked their agencies to invest in the in-app purchases inventory.”

 Well, both UK agencies and advertisers are now spending the majority of their advertising budgets on mobile.
 The reason for investing in in-app ads is that the format is more reliable than mobile browser ads.
-Moreover, improved engagement is another core reason behind in-app purchases.
+Moreover, improved engagement is another core reason for in-app purchases.